-During the Quarter, the Company continued preparing the application for the Mineral Lease which was completed and submitted in December, subsequent to the end of the Quarter.
-It will be followed by submission of the accompanying Closure Plan in early 2019 after it is reviewed and certified.
-Once received, the Mineral Lease will allow Avalon to proceed with final feasibility study work and project financing.
+During the Quarter, the Company continued preparing the application for the Mineral Lease which was largely completed and submitted in December.
+As a result of regulatory changes to the Mining Act, some minor additional work is ongoing to meet new requirements for the closure plan.
+Submission of the Closure Plan is scheduled for mid-2019, including an external review and certification.
+Once received, the Mineral Lease will allow Avalon to proceed with site development once final feasibility study work is completed and project financing is in place.
 Environmental work was completed to allow the finalization of the Environmental Impact Assessment (referred to as a Project Designation in Nova Scotia) and the Crown Land Lease Transfer.
-These processes are anticipated to take approximately 4-6 months once submitted and therefore should be completed in mid-2019.
+These processes are anticipated to take approximately 4-6 months once submitted and therefore should be completed in mid 2019.
+This will include the environmental benefits of the ongoing ore-sorting test work.
 Once all approvals are in place, financing is secured and feasibility work completed, the operation could be brought to initial production in 12-16 months, potentially by the fall of 2020.

-The Company incurred \$149,353 (2018 - \$76,800) in expenditures during the Quarter on the East Kemptville Project, approximately 59% of the expenditures were incurred on environmental studies and permitting, 20% was spent on finalizing the EK PEA, with the balance incurred primarily on resource modelling of the stockpile.
+The Company incurred \$96,934 (2018 - \$113,790) in expenditures during the Quarter on the East Kemptville Project, approximately 39% of the expenditures were incurred on environmental studies and permitting, 54% was spent on resource modelling of the stockpile and bulk sampling of the stockpile, with the balance incurred primarily on community engagement.